OPS-E2E-PPE/VBA-Docs/excel/Concepts/Cells-and-Ranges/cell-error-values.md

 Next i
 ```

 This example displays a message if the active cell on Sheet1 contains a cell error value.
-You can use this example as a framework for a cell-error-value error handler.
+Use this example as a framework for a cell-error-value error handler.